Building a clean-energy future for Delaware and the nation

 We can compete – and win – if we focus on innovation and take an ‘all-of-the-above’ approach to our energy future that includes public-private partnerships and a commitment to developing new markets.
 This will create good-quality jobs across the country, but particularly in Delaware, where we are leading the way fostering clean energy research, innovation and entrepreneurship.
 Our state can be a model as we explore innovative solutions to our nation’s energy needs.

-- Investing in alternative energy solutions.
+- Investing in renewable energy solutions.
 We have abundant renewable sources of energy right here in the United States, including wind, solar, geothermal and other solutions.
 We have to invest in commercializing alternative energy solutions like offshore wind, fuel cells, and advanced biofuels and make them widely available to consumers.
 In Delaware, we are already moving forward to manufacture clean energy fuel cells and grow a wind-power industry off our shores.

 - Expanding opportunities for energy efficiency.
 Energy-efficient technologies and practices save money, provide greater energy security, and improve the environment.
 From modern lighting and appliance standards to homeowner tax incentives and fuel economy standards, energy efficiency policies benefit Delawareans and our country as a whole.
 Chris is a champion of bipartisan solutions to spur energy efficiency deployment, including the Energy Savings and Industrial Competitiveness Act (Shaheen/Portman), of which he is a cosponsor, and the bipartisan Weatherization Enhancement, and Local Energy Efficiency Investment and Accountability Act, of which he is a lead sponsor.

 - Developing next generation biofuels.
 Senator Coons knows that biofuels can play in meeting economic, national security, and environmental goals.
-He is a leading advocate for advanced, next generation biofuels, including cellulosic ethanol, biodiesel, and drop-in fuels like bio-butanol, and is actively working to support the research, development, and deployment of these advanced biofuels in order to stand up this nascent industry.
+He is a leading advocate for advanced, next generation biofuels, including cellulosic ethanol, biodiesel, and drop-in fuels like bio-butanol, and is actively working to support the research, development, and deployment of these advanced biofuels in order to grow this nascent industry.

 - Supporting alternative vehicles, fuels and infrastructure.
 If our country is going to harness new transportation options, we have to develop and commercialize innovative new technologies.
 This includes electric vehicles and the infrastructure, like charging stations, needed to accommodate them.
 That’s why Chris supports efforts to produce the next generation of electric vehicles in the U.S. and make them affordable to purchase.
 Investments in research and development for new battery technologies will pay off with vehicles that can go further and get there faster.
 Chris also supports efforts to bring innovative new biofuels to market to power America’s transportation future.

 - Using our offshore resources wisely.
 While we will depend on fossil resources for some years to come, the 2010 Gulf of Mexico oil spill was a painful reminder that we must have proper oversight, regulation and new cleanup mitigation approaches for offshore development.
 We should support exploration and production in the regions that are currently open for oil and gas.
-Chris strongly supports developing offshore alternative energy, including new offshore wind projects as well as marine and hydrokinetic technologies in the future.
+Additionally, Chris strongly supports developing offshore alternative energy, including new offshore wind projects as well as marine and hydrokinetic technologies in the future.